How Do I Become a Kingdom Leader?

 Ongoing Development Pathway

 All workers newly licensed in the MidAmerica District are “provisional workers” and will then begin one of three pathways: 1) ordination, (2) consecration, or 3) church ministry worker license.
 These pathways are designed to help a new worker in the Alliance continue to grow and develop while serving in a ministry context.
-These pathways are explained in the resources below:
+These pathways are explained in the handbooks to the right.

 Contact the District Office for the Church Ministry Worker License Handbook.

 Workers beginning the ordination and consecration pathways are assigned a mentor to walk with them through this process of development as an Alliance leader.
-The mentor handbook below is a resource for the mentor:
+The mentor handbook to the right is a resource specifically to guide the mentor.